 If you have a standard one or two handle bathroom sink faucet leak a simple faucet stem replacement should suffice.
 Sometimes it’s a cartridge replacement for a single handle valve.
 Identify the faucet manufacturer, get a new stem or cartridge and repair your faucet.

 A leaking kitchen faucet is very different from a bathroom sink faucet, leaking shower faucet or outdoor faucet.
 A kitchen faucet serves a very specific purpose.
-It comes with very different parts.
+It usually comes with different parts.
 A kitchen faucet drip at the spout is usually a symptom of a damaged faucet stem or faucet cartridge and can be repaired very much like a bathroom sink faucet.
 But sometimes a leaking sprayer connection can leak down the faucet hose and under the sink.
-A vegetable sprayer hose opening may not by sealed to the sink properly and will allow water to get under the sink as well.
+A vegetable sprayer hose collar assembly may not by sealed to the sink properly and will allow water to get under the sink as well.
 There is a threaded connection at the base of the faucet sprayer that can loosen.
 If so, it will leak under the sink.
 Tighten the threaded connection.
 If this doesn’t work then replace the washer at the base of the sprayer.

 A leaking shower faucet or shower valve is usually approached the same as a standard bathroom sink faucet.
 But you’ll have to shut the water off to the whole house for most shower faucet repairs.
-Shower faucets are more likely to need some gentle sanding with either a scrubbing sponge or mesh sand cloth to remove hard water deposits under the valve cartridge.
-If you’re not sure if the valve is leaking just count between drops from the shower head.
+Shower faucets are more likely to need some gentle sanding with either a scrubbing sponge or mesh cloth to remove hard water deposits under the valve cartridge.
+If you’re not sure the valve is leaking just count between drops from the shower head.
 If it becomes progressively longer between drips it means the shower head is just emptying itself.
 Here’s how to replace a Moen shower faucet cartridge, rebuild an older model Delta shower faucet & replace a newer standard Delta shower faucet cartridge.

-A wall faucet leak, frost-free hydrant leak or spigot leak at the spout is usually a stem bibb washer or damaged stem.
+A wall faucet leak, wall hydrant leak or spigot leak at the spout is usually a stem bibb washer or damaged stem.
 If you’re getting water inside your hose while using your garden hose then you probably have a burst frost-free hydrant.
-This is caused by leaving a garden hose connected to a frostless hydrant during cold weather.
+This is caused by leaving a garden hose connected to a wall hydrant during cold weather.
 The hose prevents the frost-free wall faucet from draining is it is designed.
 The trapped water freezes, swells and splits the faucet housing.
 It won’t leak until the faucet is turned on.
 The leak is hidden from view inside the wall.
 Imagine a kitchen faucet spout with a split along the side.
 It would only out the side if you turned it on.

 An outdoor faucet will often leak at the handle.
 This is normally a simple fix.
 There’s a nut at the base of the handle called the packing nut or pack nut.
 Underneath it is a material that prevents water from leaking out around the handle.
 Over time the packing material can shrink and begin to leak.
 Simply tighten this nut and the leak should stop.